vsoch/visci/README.md

       ]

-2. Within the folder, have your pipeline generate some input data files in a subfolder called "data," or just add them as static files to the repo.
+Within the folder, have your pipeline generate some input data files in a subfolder called "data," or just add them as static files to the repo.
 If you want the data generated dynamically (and you don't have a pipeline), add a script called "run.py" into the folder.
 If found, it will be run to generate the data.

-3. Generate some template visualization file.
+Generate some template visualization file.
 It should take (somewhere) as input a link to one of your data files.
-Specify this file with the tag {{data}}.
+Specify this file with the tag {{data}} in the template, and specify the template name in the visci.json.

-4. Add visci to your requirements.txt.
+Add visci to your requirements.txt.
 It is a [python package](https://pypi.python.org/pypi/visci).

-5. Add a line to your circle.yml (or travis.yml) under the test section:
+Add a line to your circle.yml (or travis.yml) under the test section:

       test:
         override: